 Flattery vs. Truth In Fiction, Philosophical Fiction, Satirical F We swallow greedily any lie that flatters us, but we sip only little by little at a truth we find bitter.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now Denis Diderot Jacques the Fatalist and his Master FacebookXPinterestEmailLinkedInWhatsApp

-Advising the Conceited In Fiction, Philosophical Fiction, Satirical A To attempt to advise conceited people is like whistling against the wind.
+Philosophers vs. Priests In Fiction, Philosophical Fiction, Satirical P The philosopher has never killed any priests, whereas the priest has killed a great many philosophers.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

-The Illusion of Luck In Fiction, Philosophical Fiction, Satirical T Luck is a word void of sense; nothing can exist without a cause.
+Genius and Gaiety In Fiction, Philosophical Fiction, Satirical G Gaiety is a quality of ordinary men.
+Genius always presupposes some disorder in the machine.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

 Embracing the Unexpected In Fiction, Philosophical Fiction, Satirical E Just because something doesn’t do what you planned it to do doesn’t mean it’s useless.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now